 A sparse matrix is a one in which the majority of the values are zero.
-The proportion of zero elements to non-zero elements is called the sparsity of the matrix.
+The proportion of zero elements to non-zero elements is referred to as the sparsity of the matrix.
 The opposite of a sparse matrix, in which the majority of its values are non-zero, is called a dense matrix.

 Sparse matrix example